 - Spraying distance

-I find that being close to the design about 2-3cm above the stencil helps prevent blurry designs or colour bleeds.
-The saying goes ‘low & slow’ low meaning close to the stencil and slow meaning pulling gently on the trigger.
+Hold the gun at roughly a 90 degree angle and spray about 2-3cm away from the design.
+Think…‘Low & slow.’
+Which means be close (low) to the stencil and slow meaning pulling gently on the trigger.
 I keep saying this in my head while I airbrush.

 - Airbrush colours

 I use the cake flora airbrush colours.
+We find other brands either too watery or too thick.
 If you get, the primary colours red, blue and yellow you can then mix up your own colours blue + yellow = green.
-I would also get black and bright white.
-I use bright white to tone down a colour, (dilute it) so that the colours are not too bright.
+We have a great airbrush starter kit, which has 7 x 10ml airbrush colours, a stencil buddy, a how to airbrush card and a backgrounds bundle pack.
+I use pearl sheen to tone down a colour, (dilute it) so that the colours are not too bright.
+But you can control the brightness of a colour by controlling the trigger and not releasing too much colour.

 - Cleaning your airbrush gun